Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Panoramic Scanpath Prediction

 where $(u_{tt}, v_{tt}) = (0,0)$.

-As shown in Fig.~\ref{fig:reluv}, by projecting the historical scanpath $\bm s$ onto each of the viewports, we model the current viewpoint of interest and future viewpoints that are likely to be oriented from the viewer's perspective.
-Meanwhile, aligning data from different modalities has been shown to be effective in multimodal computer vision tasks~\cite{baltruvsaitis2018multimodal}.
-Similarly, we align the visual and path contexts in the same $uv$ coordinate system, which is beneficial for scanpath prediction (as will be clear in Sec.~\ref{sec:ablation}).
-This also bridges the computational modeling gap between scanpath prediction in planar and panoramic videos.

-To extract historical path features from $\{\bm s^{(i)}\}_{i=1}^B$, we first reshape the input from $B\times R \times (2R+1) \times 2$, where $B,R,(2R+1)$ are, respectively, the minibatch size, the historical viewport number, and the context window size of the projected scanpaths, to $(B\times R)\times 2(2R+1)$, and process it with an FC layer and an FC residual block to obtain an intermediate output of size $(B\times R) \times C_h$.
-We then split the first two dimensions (\ie, $(B\times R)\times C_h \rightarrow B\times R\times C_h$), and append a 1D convolution layer and four 1D convolution residual blocks\footnote{The 1D convolution residual block consists of two convolutions followed by batch normalization and leaky ReLU activation.} to produce the final historical path features of size $B \times S \times C_h$.
+To extract historical path features for predicting $S$ future viewpoints from $\{\bm s^{(i)}\}_{i=1}^B$, we first reshape the input from $B\times R \times (2R+1) \times 2$, where $B,R,(2R+1)$ are, respectively, the minibatch size, the historical viewport number, and the context window size of the projected scanpaths, to $(B\times R)\times 2(2R+1)$, and process it with an FC layer and an FC residual block to obtain an intermediate output of size $(B\times R) \times C_h$.
+We then split the first two dimensions (\ie, $(B\times R)\times C_h \rightarrow B\times R\times C_h$), and append a 1D convolution layer and four 1D convolutional residual blocks\footnote{The 1D convolution residual block consists of two convolutions followed by batch normalization and leaky ReLU activation.} to produce the final historical path features of size $B \times S \times C_h$.